 Explanatory statement Stalk rot (caused by Fusarium spp.) mainly occurs in plants with declining vitality.
 Maturity, drought, frost or serious lodging can exacerbate the infection.
 The symptoms of the disease are a decaying base of the stalk, drooping ears and buckling of decaying stalks that often lodge in different directions.
 With dry matter contents below ± 28%, stalk rot will not usually cause major problems.
 The point on the stalk where fusarium infection appears can vary greatly from year to year.
 In some years, the lower node will mainly decay, while in other years the plants will tend to buckle at or between the second and third node on the stalk seen from the base.
 There are also years in which the stalks will only be mildly infected but a lot of drooping ears will be seen due to decaying ear shanks.
 Sometimes plants may die within a few days.
-One of the first symptoms is usually dull greyish-green discolouration of the leaves.
-The extent of infection by stalk rot is determined just before harvest.
-All plants with decayed nodes or internodes are counted.
-To determine the extent of infection, all plants are pushed to one side using some force at a height of approx. 80 cm above ground level.
-Plants with decayed stalks will buckle.
-Sometimes green (usually thin) stalks will buckle too.
-However, the difference with stalk rot is fairly plain to see.
-The greener colour of the stalk, the sharp snap when the stalk buckles as opposed to the "dull" sound heard when a decayed stalk collapses and the leakage of sap clearly differentiate these plants from those infected by stalk rot.
-Any decayed plants that have already collapsed must also be counted.
-The number of infected, decayed plants is expressed as a percentage of the plot population. observation: percentage per plot counted in rows 2 and 5 after plants have been pushed score per plot: If more than 2% infection per plot: assessed from 2 (highest %) to 9 (lowest %) corrected for earliness - forage maize only score per trial: If distributed evenly over the trial Average of the scores per plot annual score: Average of the scores per trial With 30% or more of the varieties > 2% stalk rot: I trial suffices With 15-30% of the varieties > 2% stalk rot: 3 trials suffice (2 trials with grain maize).
+One of the first symptoms is usually dull greyish-green discolouration of the leaves. observation: expressed as a percentage of the plot population. percentage per plot counted in rows 2 and 5 after plants have been pushed score per plot: If more than 2% infection per plot: assessed from 2 (highest %) to 9 (lowest %) corrected for earliness - forage maize only score per trial: If distributed evenly over the trial Average of the scores per plot annual score: Average of the scores per trial With 30% or more of the varieties > 2% stalk rot: I trial suffices With 15-30% of the varieties > 2% stalk rot: 3 trials suffice (2 trials with grain maize).
 With 10-15% of the varieties > 2% stalk rot: 5 trials suffice (3 trials with grain maize), whereby the same varieties show lodging in the various trials Trials with less than 10% of the varieties >2% stalk rot are never included in the annual score.
 The annual average of the standard varieties must be in line with their scores in the Recommended List.
-Multi-year score: Average of the annual scores At least 3 trials in at least 2 years Recommended List score Convert multi-year score based on existing Recommended List scores
+Multi-year score: Average of the annual scores - At least 3 trials in at least 2 years Recommended List score Convert multi-year score based on existing Recommended List scores